pub struct Uart { /* private fields */ }Expand description

 pub fn set_rts(&mut self, rts: bool) -> Result<()>

-Sets RTS to active (true
+Sets RTS to active (true) or inactive (false).

 sourcepub fn software_flow_control(&self) -> bool